ms-jpq/vim.bench/README.md

 ### Speed

-Using `--avg-word-len`, `--wpm` and `--variance`, a Normal distribution is constructed of the desired delay between keystrokes.
+Using `--avg-word-len`, `--wpm` and `--variance`, a Normal Distribution is constructed of the desired delay between keystrokes.

-Samples are taken from the distribution, using the same seed each time.

 ### Data